abocchieri/ExoNAMD/docs/src/installation.rst

 Modify ``ExoNAMD``
 ------------------

-You can modify ``ExoNAMD`` main code, editing as you prefer, but in order to make the changes effective
+You can modify the ``ExoNAMD`` main code, editing as you prefer, but in order to make the changes effective

 .. code-block:: console